Cannoli Cookie Cups {made with a Cake Mix}

 The filling ingredients in a bowl for cannolis, complete with orange zest.

-3. Finally add the mini chocolate chips to the filling and stir in using a wooden spoon.
+1. Finally, add the mini chocolate chips to the filling and stir to combine.

 Making the cannoli filling for the cake mix cookie cups.